itsluap/books/the_wrong_answer/chapters/chapter-02-system-flags.md

 Below the headline, the language was almost soothing.

-Variance Index: 0.31 above cohort mean.
+Variance score: 0.31 above average (higher than most in your class).

-Confidence: 87%.
+Confidence: 87% (the system sounded sure).

 Action: Schedule Guidance Consultation.
 Suggested: Sooner.